Petralthan Pillaiya: Production

 Petralthan Pillaiya is based on Charlie Chaplin's 1921 American film, The Kid.
 Writer Aaroor Dass initially narrated the story to Sivaji Ganesan, who seemed interested but "did not follow up"; he later gave it to M. G. Ramachandran.
 The duo Krishnan–Panju (R. Krishnan and S. Panju) directed the film, and Panju edited the film under the alias S. Panjabi.
 It was produced by K. K. Vasu under the banner Sri Muthukumaran Pictures, and photographed by P. N. Sundaram.
 M. R. Radha paid ₹100000 to Vasu, and acted in the film without charging.
 Principal photography began in June 1964.
 Petralthan Pillaiya remains the only film produced by Vasu.

 Soundtrack

-M. S. Viswanathan composed the soundtrack, the lyrics were written by Vaali.
-The song "Nalla Nalla Pillaigalai" had to be modified after the censor board objected to the lyric "Arignar Annappol" (Like Anna, the scholar), a reference to the politician C. N. Annadurai.
+M. S. Viswanathan composed the soundtrack, and the lyrics were written by Vaali.
+The song "Nalla Nalla Pillaigalai" had to be modified after the censor board objected to the lyric "Arignar Annappol" (Like Anna, the scholar), referring to the politician C. N. Annadurai.
 This was changed to "Thiru Vi Ka pol" (Like Thiru Vi Ka), a reference to the scholar and activist Thiru.
 V. Kalyanasundaram.

-In popular culture

-During the 2025 Karur crowd crush, actor Sathyaraj said, “Mistakes often happen without one’s knowledge.
-But a wrong done knowingly is different.
-Those who commit errors must try to correct them.
-They must make sure not to repeat them.
-If it’s a minor mistake, it should still be rectified.
-And if it was unintentional, they must ensure it doesn’t happen again.”
-Sathyaraj remarked from the song lyrics of Nalla Nalla Pillaigalai as a reaction to actor Vijay's rally.